-(c) "Disabled" has the meaning set forth in Section 13(c)(ii) of the Plan. grant. (d) "Grant Date" means , 2017, which is the date the Committee authorized this RSU

-- (e) "Restricted Stock Units" or "RSUs" means the restricted stock units granted under Section 2. - 2.
-Grant of Restricted Stock Units.
-Subject to the terms and conditions set forth herein, the Company hereby grants to the Grantee an aggregate of Restricted Stock Units. - 3.
-Vesting Schedule.
+(c) "Disabled" has the meaning set forth in Section 13(c)(ii) of the Plan. (d) "Grant Date" means, 2017, which is the date the Committee authorized this RSU grant. (e) "Restricted Stock Units" or "RSUs" means the restricted stock units granted under Section 2.
+2. grants to the Grantee ant of Restricted Stock Units.
+Subject to the terms and conditions set forth herein, the Company hereby gregate of Restricted Stock Units.
+3. Vesting Schedule .
 No RSUs may be settled until they shall have vested.
 Except as otherwise set forth in this Agreement or in the Plan, 100% of the RSUs shall vest on the earlier of the first anniversary of the Grant Date or the date of the Company's annual meeting of stockholders the first year following the Grant Date.

-4. Settlement of RSUs.

-- (a) Each vested RSU entitles the Grantee to receive one share of Stock on the "Settlement Date," which shall be the vesting date. - (b) Shares of Stock underlying the RSUs shall be issued and delivered to the Grantee in accordance with paragraph (a) and upon compliance to the satisfaction of the Committee with all requirements under applicable laws or regulations in connection with such issuance and with the requirements hereof and of the Plan.
+4. Set tlement of RSUs. shall be the vesting d (a) ate.
+Each vested RSU entitles the Grantee to receive one share of Stock on the "Settlement Date," which (b) Shares of Stock underlying the RSUs shall be issued and delivered to the Grantee in accordance with paragraph (a) and upon compliance to the satisfaction of the Committee with all requirements under applicable laws or regulations in connection with such issuance and with the requirements hereof and of the Plan.
 The determination of the Committee as to such compliance shall be final and binding on the Grantee.
 The shares of Stock delivered to the Grantee pursuant to this Section 4 shall be free and clear of all liens, fully paid and non-assessable.
-In no event shall fractional shares of Stock be issued. - (c) Until such time as shares of Stock have been issued to the Grantee pursuant to paragraph (b) above, and except as set forth in Section 5 below regarding dividend equivalents, the Grantee shall not have any rights as a holder of the shares of Stock underlying this Grant including but not limited to voting rights.
+In no event shall fractional shares of Stock be issued. (c) Until such time as shares of Stock have been issued to the Grantee pursuant to paragraph (b) above, and except as set forth in Section 5 below regarding dividend 2 equivalents, the Grantee shall not have any rights as a holder of the shares of Stock underlying this Grant including but not limited to voting rights.